 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 We’re lucky enough that our location independent business means that we can travel extra slow.
 If this is an option to you, we strongly recommend that you take your time, really getting to know and appreciate each country you’re in rather than try to cram as many passport stamps as you can into a few months.
-We would advise at least one month in each country in Latin America, perhaps with the exception of Panama which has less going on.
+We would advise at least one month in each country in Latin America, perhaps with the exception of Belize, Panama and Paraguay which have less going on.

 This is one of the few countries in Latin America where night buses are not common.
 This means there are quite a few travel days spent on the road, unfortunately.
 However, minibus shuttles are pretty cheap (and waaaay safer than local ‘chicken buses’), and tend to be fairly comfy.

 As this is a 2 week trip, we assume that you are beginning and ending your 2 weeks in Guatemala itinerary in Guatemala City.
 A popular option is also to add on a week in Belize, and spend some time sunning and diving in Caye Caulker.
 Buses from Flores on the Belize-Guatemala border are easy and plentiful.